ryanpardieck/chrome-grunt-notifier/README.md

 A simple, hacky extension to recieve remote grunt notifications in Chrome.

 It currently just reads from a Firebase that presumably is being fed your notifications.
-I have a fork of grunt-notify that will write to your Firebase: [address here]
+I have a fork of grunt-notify that will write to your Firebase: [grunt-notify-chrome] (https://github.com/ryanpardieck/grunt-notify-chrome "grunt-notify-chrome").

 Extension Set Up